 One of the most sought after collectibles for the PlayStation isn’t an actual release per se – it’s a custom made Contest Prize called the Assassin’s Case created by Working Designs.
 There are two versions – Gold Memory Card and Red Memory Card editions.
 Game-Rave currently owns the Red Version.

 NOTE: This gallery has been updated with high resolution, super large images.
-It make take a second or two for images to load.
+It may take a second or two for images to load.

 Celebrating the release of Elemental Gearbolt, WD decided to play off of an in-game character’s very specific accessory – the mysterious floating briefcase that follows her around.
 One of the 40+ sets was awarded to a regular chap who won a tournament at the CES in 1998.
 It was officially awarded June 3rd, 1998 at E3 – the rest were awarded to various web and print gaming editors from around the industry.